Searching ...

 Amelia Island Florida

 When it comes to Florida Atlantic beach towns, Amelia Island stands out for its history.
-It’s on the northeast coast near the Georgia border and changed hands countless times during the colonial era.
+It’s on the northern part of the East Coast near the Georgia border and changed hands countless times during the colonial era.

-The island features 13 miles of breathtaking beaches, plus vast stretches of mangrove and marshlands on the Amelia River side.
+The island features 13 miles of breathtaking beaches with Turquoise waters, plus vast stretches of mangrove and marshlands on the Amelia Riverside.
 Fernandina Beach is the most well-known town on the island, but residents live in American Beach and Franklintown.

 Historical sites like Fort Clinch State Park preserve the island’s colorful history.
 Amelia Island State Park is the only state park in Florida where you can ride horses on the beach.